Deep-MI/fsqc/docker/Docker.md

 The docker image will be based on Ubuntu 18.04, contain a Freesurfer 6.0 installation, the qatools scripts, the lapy and brainprint libraries, and any additionally required packages from the Ubuntu distribution.

-The only thing that is required to run the qatools pipeline with all options, is a valid FreeSurfer license (either from your local FreeSurfer installation or from the FreeSurfer website; https://surfer.nmr.mgh.harvard.edu/registration.html).
+The only thing that is required to run the qatools pipeline with all options is a valid FreeSurfer license (either from your local FreeSurfer installation or from the FreeSurfer website; https://surfer.nmr.mgh.harvard.edu/registration.html).

 ## Build qatools Docker image